whoward/docs/markdown/reference/test-configuration.md

   * [Selenium 1's setContext()][21]
   * [Our REST API][22]

-Both of these receive a JSON object and accept the subset of settings described below:
+Both of these methods receive a JSON object and accept the subset of settings described below:

 #### Accepted Keys